Updated: Sep 12

 We ended up at a campsite that was really humid and balmy.
 It had rained for days before and there were crickets everywhere.
 Dinner was a bit of a nightmare and we had to eat really quickly with napkins over our bowls.
 There were crickets in our cups, and even as we sat there they were bouncing off our arms.
 In the morning we saw a golden scorpion, so that particular campsite was full of surprises.

-On day twelve, I woke up really early because the person in the next tent snored like a monster.
-I ended up taking a run, and it was really nice in the cooler breeze.
-We drove a lot today across the Bahr El Gazal region.
+The next morning, we across the Bahr El Gazal region.
 We had officially left the desert area and entered into more of a Sahelian environment.
 The roads were not bad and we were able to travel quickly.
 All I could see were flat plains with spots of green, and sand here and there.
 We stopped at a unique nomadic well 100 metres deep.
 Water had to be brought up using camel and rope.
-The people specifically asked that we not take any photographs.
 The day otherwise was rather anti-climatic because of all the travelling.
 At this point, we are all counting down the kilometres to the capital and a real shower.

-So, we reach day thirteen – our last full day.
+At this point, we reach our last full day.
 Everyone is feeling ties to Chad, but at the same time, we are bred the way we are.
 We speak of clean clothes, access to clean water.
-We are bred to be this way.
 But, I think after a trip like this, even after only two weeks, we have a bit of desert in us.
 I still have a bit of desert to look forward to with my upcoming trip to Saudi after spending time with the aforementioned NGO in Lesbos next.
 At this point, I need a bit of a cool-down.
 I am pretty brown.
-So, day thirteen starts with a run at around 4:30AM.
+So, this last day starts with a run at around 4:30AM.
 I get a little bit disoriented.
 I think I am running in a straight line, but when I turn around and look back, I cannot see where the tents are.
 I get a little bit lost and panicked and I think I have gotten myself into another Afghanistan – Band e Amir situation.
 Everywhere I look I just see plains and trees.
 Anyhow, I stop and gather my thoughts and wait for a little more light to come.
 And finally, like a mirage, I see the tops of tents and start running.
 It is not a mirage, I make my way back to the campsite before most people are awake.

 The group is feeling a little wistful, so we set up yet another playful shoot on top of the truck with the whole crew.
 It kind of mirrors the locals riding on top trucks everywhere.
 Every one climbs to the top and we have a bunch of laughs.
 I will truly miss these people, but we have set up contacts and chats, so the euphoria of the trip will at least last for a little while.
 I end up finding a scorpion under my tent.
 Everyone laughs as I give a little shriek; it turns out there were a couple of little scorpions in the area and yes, these ones are lethal.